-Visiting the Ringing Rocks in Bucks County has been on my list of things to do since I started this site, but I hadn’t had the chance to visit until a few weeks ago.
-After spending the day in New Hope, I made the ridiculously beautiful drive north along the Delaware River to the park.
+Visiting the Ringing Rocks in Bucks County has been on my list of things to do since I started this site, but I hadn’t had the chance to visit for a few years.
+However, after spending the day in New Hope, I made the ridiculously beautiful drive north along the Delaware River to the park.

 After parking and walking the few minutes to the park, I was amazed at the size of the boulder field.
 While the rocks’ sound gets all the hype, the field itself is pretty cool in general.